How to Build an eCommerce Website, Step by Step

-If you’ve been pondering setting up an online storefront for a while, then you may well already have a product in mind.
+If you’ve been dreaming of setting up an online storefront for a while, then you may well already have a product in mind that you’d like to sell.
 Whether it’s something you make, like handcrafted furniture or handmade soap, or something you’ve found a source for at wholesale prices so you can sell it off at a profit, every eCommerce store has to start with a product.

 Do some research to make sure your product is viable.
 Is there already a market out there for your product?

 If there is already an established market, consider whether your product is unique enough to break in.
 Will you be able to compete on pricing?

 Develop a MVP and get started.

 2. Set your pricing.